 Can an individual who was not a psychology major apply?

 Yes, applicants from related disciplines are welcome to apply.
-However, you must have completed 18 hours of undergraduate coursework in psychology, including Introductory Psychology, Developmental Psychology, Statistics, Experimental Psychology, and Social Psychology.
+Applicants are expected to have 18 credits of Psychology including Introductory Psychology, Statistics, Research Methods, and Abnormal Psychology.
 Additionally, if you did not major in psychology, you should take the Advanced Psychology GRE exam and submit those scores to ETS using the institution code 4515, Fairleigh Dickinson University PSYCAS.

 How many applicants are invited to interview?
 How many offers are made?

-Depending on the strength of the applicant pool, approximately 75 applicants will be invited for campus interviews with students and faculty.
-These interviews typically occur in February and are “by invitation only.”
+Depending on the strength of the applicant pool, approximately 75 applicants will be invited for virtual interviews with students and faculty (to be held over Zoom).
+These interviews typically occur in February and are by invitation only.
 If you are invited for an interview and have a serious interest in attending school at FDU, you should make every effort to attend the interview.
-Following interviews, a class of approximately 10-12 students will be admitted to the program.
+Following interviews, a class of approximately 12 – 14 students will be admitted to the program.

 Is it possible to arrange a visit and informal meeting?